Dasavathaaram: Pre-production

 Kamal Haasan came up with an original storyline and approached a number of directors, including Gautham Vasudev Menon to direct it, when K. S. Ravikumar accepted the offer.
 It began soon after the announcement of Sivaji: The Boss starring Rajinikanth.
-Ravikumar and Haasan came together for the fourth time following their three previous successful ventures, Avvai Shanmughi, Thenali and Panchatanthiram.
+Ravikumar and Kamal Haasan came together for the fourth time following their three previous successful ventures, Avvai Shanmughi, Thenali and Panchatanthiram.

 Development

-Kamal was set to play ten different roles in the film, making it the first time that an actor has appeared in so many roles in world cinema.
-Viswanathan Ravichandran signed up to produce the venture securing distribution rights in the process.
+V. Ravichandran signed up to produce the venture securing distribution rights in the process.
 Pyramid Film Fund had an exposure of 50 percent in the project.

 Following nearly a year of pre-production, deciding the cast and the locations, the film began its first schedule on 11 September 2006.

-Ashmith Kunder was signed up to edit the film, despite early indications that A. Sreekar Prasad would have landed the offer.
-Haasan also wrote the script for the film following negotiations with Sujatha, who died before the release of the film, and Crazy Mohan.
-Jeeva was initially announced as the cinematographer of the film, and he had taken over the role for a day of the shooting.
-However, the shots taken by him did not appear in the film and Ravi Varman became the director of photography.